dkdfirefly/adb/project_1/README.txt

 These are the general instructions.
 Detailed instructions present at [nltk website](http://www.nltk.org/install.html)

+The above works only if you have sudo permission on your box.
+In case you don't, this is what can help:

+$ pip install --user numpy
+$ pip install --user pyyaml
+$ pip install --user nltk

 Also, you need to download specific corpus using nltk for use in this project.
 From the python prompt

 >>> import nltk